 The 2017 committee of management of P.S.Curlip Inc, have two major initiatives to Crowd Fund and build, before we can return P.S.Curlip to the water.
-The Paddle Steamer Curlip crowd funding projects are...
+The two distinct, Paddle Steamer Curlip fund raising projects are...

 Help us Save the Paddle Steamer Curlip.